DeadPool-4422/a7y18lte-Resources/README.md

 ### Pre-Installation Requirement:

 Ensure that you have a stock ROM flashed on your device.
 If not, download and flash the provided [stock-Degoogled ROM](https://github.com/DeadPool-4422/a7y18lte-Resources/blob/main/stock-Degoogled.zip) from this repository.
+It is also recommended to switch to the kernel available at [Kernel](https://github.com/DeadPool-4422/a7y18lte-Resources#kernel-installation) in case you face issues like camera or fingerprint not working.

 ### Entering Recovery Mode: